EEN421/EEN421.github.io/_posts/PowerShell Toolbox Azure RBAC Privileged Roles Audit Script.md

 $scopeStats | Format-Table -AutoSize
 ```

 ☝️ Gives you an immediate CLI-friendly summary.
-This is super useful during live reviews or incident response.
+This is super cool
+ during live reviews.

 <br/>
 <br/>